Hook up through window?

 madmile wrote:I seem to recall that orange is mentioned in the part P somewhere, but dont have a copy to hand.

-However as for the colour arguement, have you ever seen a commercially available hook up lead (ebay excluded ) that is anything other than orange?.
+However as for the colour arguement, have you ever seen a commercially available hook up lead (ebay excluded :roll: ) that is anything other than orange?.

-I may be wrong of course .
+I may be wrong of course :wink: .

 The main thing is that it is safe in installation and bright enough that you dont trip over it when its half burried in grass etc.